Lancashire GAA

-The Lancashire County Board of the Gaelic Athletic Association (GAA), or Lancashire GAA, is one of the county boards outside Ireland and is responsible for the running of Gaelic games in the North West of England and on the Isle of Man.
-With Scotland, Warwickshire, Gloucestershire, Hertfordshire, London and Yorkshire, the board makes up the British Provincial Board.
-The Lancashire board oversees the Lancashire Junior Championship, the Lancashire Junior League, and the first and second division of the Pennine League.
+The Lancashire County Board of the Gaelic Athletic Association (GAA), known as Lancashire GAA or CLG Lancasír, is one of the county boards outside Ireland and is responsible for Gaelic games in North West England and the Isle of Man.
+The county board is also responsible for the Lancashire county teams.
+With Gloucestershire, Hertfordshire, London, Scotland, Warwickshire, and Yorkshire, the board makes up the British Provincial Board.